tlbueno/k8s-resources-setup/README.md

 ### Other tools

 - [namespace-data-collector.sh](bin/namespace-data-collector.sh) - A tools to dump kubernetes resources from a namespace.
-Execute `bin/namespace-data-collector.sh --help` for details
+Execute `bin/namespace-data-collector.sh --help` for details.

 - [kubectl-wait-wrapper.sh](bin/kubectl-wait-wrapper.sh) - A wrapper to kubectl wait command.
-It is used inside the [Makefile](Makefile). `bin/kubectl-wait-wrapper.sh --help` for details
+It is used inside the [Makefile](Makefile). `bin/kubectl-wait-wrapper.sh --help` for details.

 ## Ingress tips